-The first step, in case of fault diagnosis, is to clean the sensor rods.
-False water level readings at the control unit can be caused by calcium build-up or foreign objects within the tank bridging the probes.
-(Especially with waste tanks).
+The first step, in case of fault diagnosis, is to clean the inside of the tank and/or sensors.
+False water level readings at the control unit can be caused by calcium build-up or foreign objects within the tank bridging the rods or studs, or, preventing the movement of float switch.